Xero vs QuickBooks in South Africa, Which One Is Right for Your Business?

 Bank feeds in South Africa

-QuickBooks bank feeds in SA — QuickBooks Online supports bank feeds for South African banks, but the coverage is less consistent and the feeds have historically been less reliable than Xero's for SA banks.
-FNB and Standard Bank are supported, but users frequently report feed disconnection issues that require manual re-authorisation.
+QuickBooks bank feeds in SA: QuickBooks Online supports bank feeds for South African banks, but the coverage is less consistent and the feeds have historically been less reliable than Xero's for SA banks.
+Users frequently report feed disconnection issues that require manual re-authorisation.

 If manual bank statement imports are acceptable to you, this matters less.
 If you want the reconciliation workflow to run automatically without babysitting the bank connection, Xero has the stronger track record in SA.